kevthehermit/PasteHunter/README.md

 Elasticsearch is running only on the localhost interface on default port 9200.
 The mount point is `/usr/share/elasticsearch/data` by default

+if elastic search fails to start and you see "max virtual memory areas vm.max_map_count [65530] likely too low" in the logs then try

+`sudo sysctl -w vm.max_map_count=262144`

+https://elk-docker.readthedocs.io/#troubleshooting Paragraph starting As from version 5

 #### Pastehunter

 You can re-run the pastehunter script by doing `docker-compose up -d`